rackerlabs/support-how-to/content/rpc-openstack/security-for-rackspace-private-cloud-powered-by-openstack.md

 Division of key functions and responsibilities is based upon where the OpenStack private cloud is deployed.

-**If Rackspace Private Cloud powered by OpenStack with Core Support is hosted at Rackspace**, this is how security responsibilities are divided between Rackspace and the customer:
+If Rackspace Private Cloud powered by OpenStack with Core Support is hosted at Rackspace, this is how security responsibilities are divided between Rackspace and the customer:

--   *Rackspace* has primary responsibility for:
+-   Rackspace has primary responsibility for:
-    -     Hardware & Data Center
+    -     Hardware & data center
     -     Networking
-    -     RPC Host OS
+    -     RPC host OS
-    -     Backup (Host OS)
+    -     Backup (host OS)
     -     RPC Components
     -     Patching RPC
     -     RPC Upgrades
     -     Cloud Capacity Planning
--   *Either the customer or Rackspace* has primary responsibility for:
+-   Either the customer or Rackspace has primary responsibility for:
     -     Monitoring RPC
--   *The customer* has primary responsibilty for:
+-   The customer has primary responsibilty for:
     -     Guest OS Imaging Creation and Patching
     -     Instance Deployment
     -     Application Management

-**If Rackspace Private Cloud powered by OpenStack with Core Support is hosted at a customer or third-party data center**, this is how security responsibilities are divided between Rackspace and the customer:
+If Rackspace Private Cloud powered by OpenStack with Core Support is hosted at a customer or third-party data center, this is how security responsibilities are divided between Rackspace and the customer:

--   *Rackspace* has primary responsibility for
+-   Rackspace has primary responsibility for
     -     RPC Components
--   *Either the customer or Rackspace* has primary responsibility for
+-   Either the customer or Rackspace has primary responsibility for
     -     RPC Host OS
     -     Backup (Host OS)
     -     Patching RPC
     -     Monitoring RPC
     -     RPC Upgrades
     -     Cloud Capacity Planning
--   *The customer* has primary responsibilty for
+-   The customer has primary responsibilty for
     -   Hardware & Data Center
     -   Networking
     -   Guest OS Imaging Creation and Patching